-Photogénie and Film Fest Gent proudly present the 4th Young Critics Workshop (October 12 – 20, 2017), open to aspiring film critics (aged 18-26) from Belgium and abroad, offering them the opportunity to cover the 44th edition of this major international event (October 10 – 20), ranked among the top European film festivals by The Wall Street Journal and Variety.
+Cinea and Film Fest Gent proudly present the fifth Young Critics Workshop (October 10 – 19, 2018) by photogénie, open to aspiring film critics (aged 18-26) from Belgium and abroad, offering them the opportunity to cover the 45th edition of this major international event, ranked among the top European film festivals.

-The selected participants will be invited to cover the festival by writing both short reviews and an in-depth piece.
-The participants will be guided by film critic Nick Pinkerton (Film Comment, Sight & Sound, Reverse Shot, …) and the Photogénie team.
-After completing the workshop, the participants are expected to produce two or more extra articles over the course of the following year, on topics of their own choosing.
+The selected participants will be invited to cover the festival by writing both reviews and one in-depth piece.
+The participants will be guided by film critic Nick Pinkerton (Film Comment, Sight & Sound, Reverse Shot, …) and the photogénie team.

 The working language is English.
-At Photogénie, we particularly value attention to film style, film historical awareness and lucid argumentation.
+At photogénie, we particularly value attention to style, film historical awareness and lucid argumentation.

 Applicants must be fluent in English, both spoken and written.
 The Workshop is open to writers between the ages of 18 and 26, who haven’t made criticism their (main) profession (yet).

 Previous participants in the Young Critics Workshop have gone on to participate in similar workshops at Locarno and Pordenone, and are currently building a career in criticism and/or curating.

 - accommodation and breakfast in the historic city of Ghent, October 9 – 20

 - lunch catered by the festival